Remarketing on Google vs. Remarketing on Facebook (Meta) vs. Remarketing on YouTube

 Keep video ads short and engaging, especially for non-skippable formats.
 Skippable ads are almost always cheaper than non-skippable ones, so if you can make the sales pitch in the first ~5 seconds or so before most users skip, you’ll get better ROAS.

 Monitor video engagement metrics like view rate or watch time to optimize your performance.
+A YouTube marketing agency can help implement these best practices effectively, using their expertise to fine-tune targeting, messaging, and ad formats for maximum impact.

 Bing Remarketing